mspass-team/mspass/docs/source/user_manual/memory_management.rst

 As generic frameworks Dask and Spark are flexible but not as efficient and bombproof as a typical seismic reflection processing package.
-One of the biggest weaknesses we have found with these packages is default memory management can lead to memory faults.
+One of the biggest weaknesses we have found with these packages is default memory management can lead to poor performance or, in the worst case, memory faults.
 The biggest problem seems to be when the size of the data objects considered atomic (Components of the generalized list called an RDD by Spark and a bag by Dask) are a significant fraction of any nodes memory.